AdobeDocs/commerce-operations.en/help/performance/introduction.md

 ---
-title: Performance Best Practices
+title: Introduction
-description: Follow these best practices to optimize the performance of you Adobe Commerce or Magento Open Source deployment.
+description: Follow these best practices to optimize the performance of your Adobe Commerce or Magento Open Source deployment.
 ---

 # Performance best practices